sinclairzx81/typebox/design/website/docs/script/6_challenge.md

-# Type Challenges
+# Script.Challenge

+TypeBox enables type-level programming in runtime environments, using the JSON Schema specification as a type representation format (IR).
+This page collects TypeBox solutions to problems from the community-run Type Challenges project, implemented using only Type.Script.
+These solutions are used to track functional parity with TypeScript.

-## Overview
+## Solutions

 Solutions to [Type Challenges](https://github.com/type-challenges/type-challenges) implemented with TypeBox's scripting engine.

-## Solutions
+These solutions can also be used as a reference for writing type-level programs in TypeBox.

 | Challenge                                                                                                                                     | Solution      |
 | :--                                                                                                                                           | :--           |